saxarona/idun-islands/README.md

 ## Code structure

 The wrapper script for a parallel run is `archipelago.jl`.
-Its single core equivalent is `singlecore.jl`.
+Its serial equivalent is `singlecore.jl`.

 Generated data for parallel runs can be found in the `data` directory.
-Single core data is in the `singlecore` directory.
+The serial approach data is in the `singlecore` directory.

 Utilities for data handling and plotting can be found in the `analysis` directory.

 All core additions to EvoLP.jl are in the `src/island.jl` file.
-The components are:
+These added components are:

 ### Deme selection blocks